saamanthap/muelleri/find_heterozygosity.md

 				# all the sonz with genotypes are homoz
 				# at least five daughters with a genotype are heterozygous
 				print OUTFILE $columns[0],"\t",$columns[1],"\n";
+				#outfile 1 contains the positions where all the sons are homozygous and at leas five daughters are heterozygous.
+This is closest to the conditions I want for muelleri, although I probably want ALL daughters with genotypes to be heterozygous and all sons with genotypes to be homozygous.
 			}

 		} # end else